wp-plugins/google-calendar-events/readme.txt

 1. A page showing a full page calendar grid and various widgets.

 == Changelog ==

+= 0.3 =
+* Now allows events from multiple Google Calendar feeds to be displayed on a single calendar grid / list
+* Internationalization support added

 = 0.2.1 =
 * Added option to allow 'More details' links to open in new window / tab.